VishakaB/vishakab/README.md

 ## Hey there 👋

 - 🔭 I am currently working on automotive software architecture design
-- 🌱 I’m currently learning multi agent modelling techniques for autonomous driving scenarios
+- 🌱 I’m currently learning multi agent modelling techniques for autonomous driving
 - 👯 I’m looking to collaborate on agent based modelling and evaluation
 - 🤔 I’m looking for help with software architecture design
 - 💬 Ask me about productivity, research